 “Starling Minds has developed a valuable Return-to-Work platform that helps us provide 24/7, immediate, confidential mental health support to our staff who are off work,” said Dave Keen, Executive Director, Workplace Health, at Fraser Health Authority & BC Workplace Health Call Centre (Canada’s largest health authority).
 “Their expertise in the mental health impacts of absence and disability have added to our disability managers ability to assist and positively impact our employees who are off work due to injury or illness.”

-Starling’s digital therapy platform includes two solutions:
+Starling’s digital mental health platform includes two solutions:

 - Starling Minds Return-to-Health – Physical: A return-to-work CBT program that supports rehabilitation and provides workers with the skills to manage the stress, anxiety, and depression that can accompany a physical injury or illness.